alexmontdor69/solar-production-attiny85/README.md

 The whole information should be able to be accessible from a web Browser

+## Description of the modules

+=> Remote module

+will transmit the solar panel production

+=> House module

+will receive and manage the data received

 ## Branches

 display-tension-on-screen : I use this branch to test how I could get the voltage produce by the solar panel